Monarda pronounced (Mon-nard-uh) more commonly known as the “Bee Balm plant” is a herbaceous perennial plant native to North America.

 Bee Balm plants look most effective planted in mass.

-Spacing plants 12” – 24” inches apart, encourages proper air circulation and minimizing powdery mildew disease.
+Spacing plants 12” – 24” inches apart, encourages proper air circulation and minimizes powdery mildew disease.

-Bee Balm Care – What And When To Fertilize
+How To Care For Bee Balm – What And When To Fertilize

 The Bee-blam plant does not require frequent feeding.

 Fertilize the plant in early spring with a slow-release all-purpose garden fertilizer such as 10-10-10 or apply a liquid fertilizer every couple of weeks.
 Take care, not to over-fertilize.